Service Charges and other issues

 Service charges can go up or down without any limit, but the landlord can only recover those costs which are reasonable.
-Leaseholders have rights to challenge service charges that they feel are unreasonable at the Leasehold Valuation Tribunal.
+Leaseholders have rights to challenge service charges that they feel are unreasonable at the First-tier Tribunal (Property Chamber).

 When considering the purchase of a leasehold flat, it is important to find out, for personal budgetary purposes, what the current and future service charges are likely to be.

 Many leases provide for the landlord to collect sums in advance to create one or more reserve or 'sinking' funds.
 The purpose of such funds is to build up a sum of money to cover the cost of irregular and expensive works such as external decorations, structural repairs or lift replacement.

 There are usually two reasons for maintaining such a fund.
 The first is to ensure that all occupiers contribute to major works, not just those who are in occupation at the time they are carried out.
 The second is to even out the annual charges, avoiding large one-off bills, and to assist with leaseholders' budgeting.

 Leases sometimes say how much is to be contributed each year, but usually they do not and it is left to the landlord to determine the contributions.
 However, they must be reasonable and, because these are just like any other service charges, leaseholders have the same rights to challenge these charges, if they believe they are unreasonable, at the Tribunal.